Internal Medicine vs Family Medicine: What’s the Difference?

 - Considering the impact of health on a patient’s family

-Family physicians are skilled experts, patient advocates, problem solvers, and medical team leaders, according to the American Academy of Family Physicians.
+Family medicine physicians are skilled experts, patient advocates, problem solvers, and medical team leaders, according to the American Academy of Family Physicians.
 Choosing between internal medicine vs family medicine is a highly personal decision.
 Our comparisons above should help guide you to take the next step in your medical career.
 Ready to work in the medical field?
 Learn more about AUC’s MD program here.